rijin113/ToDo-App/README.md

 ## Next Steps

 1. Use sessionStorage or another database to record each todo item so that everytime you reload, the rendered templates do not reset.
-2. Add a priority coloumn with each todo item added
+2. Add a priority column with each todo item added
 3. Make the list multilingual for better user interactivity